Getting Started with KW47-LOC

 27. Build and flash application using MCUXpresso IDE - step 19

-28. Type any message into the app to see it appear in the terminal
+28. Type any message into the app to see it appear in the serial terminal

 29. Build and flash application using MCUXpresso IDE - step 20